Resistants: Fictional team history

 The mutant Magneto was the founder of the original Brotherhood of Evil Mutants.
 Over the years, the original Brotherhood had disbanded, so Magneto decided to create a new Brotherhood.
 He recruited five young mutants and trained them to become the new Brotherhood.
 The five mutants were sent to capture Mister One, a mutant who was small enough to enter and operate a miniature spacecraft Magneto had discovered.
 Their plans were foiled by Captain America and Magneto left the team.

-Their next employer, the Mandrill, renamed the team Mutant Force, a name they would commonly be associated with.
-As Mutant Force the team repeatedly came into conflict with the Defenders.
+Their next employer, Mandrill, renamed the team Mutant Force, a name they would commonly be associated with.
+As Mutant Force, the team repeatedly came into conflict with the Defenders.
 During this period they were employed by both the US government and the Secret Empire.
 Peeper, the usual leader, was absent for their first mission with the Secret Empire.
 As Secret Empire operatives, they were led by Mad Dog.

 The Red Skull offered the team funding and renamed them the Resistants.
 As the Resistants, the team fought against the Mutant Registration Act.
-During this time, Slither wasn't part of the team, but many mutants joined the team including Mist Mistress and Mentallo (now calling himself Think Tank).
+During this time, many mutants joined the team including Mist Mistress and Mentallo (now calling himself Think Tank).
 As the Resistants, the team would fight against several superheroes, including their original enemy Captain America.
 Eventually most members would leave.
 Slither rejoined and the team retook the name Mutant Force.
 The team disbanded shortly afterwards, most members going their own way.

-After the events of "Decimation", some members of the Mutant Force have been depowered while others maintained their mutant abilities.
+After Decimation, some members of the Mutant Force have been depowered while others maintained their mutant abilities.